Beginning in Fall 2006, a poster session is now required of all students completing the Capstone requirement.

 A large format printer for posters is available in the IT Lab located in UTA 1.210.

-In order to use the poster printer for a capstone poster, you must schedule an appointment in advance by signing up in the lab, calling the lab staff at (512) 471-3991, or e-mailing the lab staff at firstname.lastname@example.org.
+In order to use the poster printer for a capstone poster, you must schedule an appointment in advance by creating an appointment at https://ischoolposters.acuityscheduling.com.
+You can also create an appointment by visiting the lab to sign up in person, calling the lab staff at (512) 471-3991, or e-mailing the lab staff at email@example.com.

 Please consult IT Lab staff with any questions or comments about poster design, layout, or setting up to print the poster.

 - Divide the contents of your poster into appropriate sections.
 For instance: title of paper, author, institutional affiliation, abstract, methodology, data, results, conclusions.
 Be sure to include each section in visibly separate and labeled sections.
 Visual breaks, like 'bubbles' (rounded corner squares of boarder around text or images), help with this.